akvo/knowledgebase/docs/rsr/faqs.md

 ![What is cumulative reporting and how do I enable it?](media/non_cumulative_indicator.png)

-**NB** Please note: For existing indicators,  on the project editor the *'cumulative'* flag is disabled if the indicator already has updates associated with it.
+**Please note:** For existing indicators,  on the project editor the *'cumulative'* flag is disabled if the indicator already has updates associated with it.